by Stan Swanson

-I received a copy of this book from Meryton Press as part of a blog tour, hosted by Leatherbound Tours, in exchange for a fair and honest review.
+I received an e-copy of this book through NetGalley in exchange for a fair and honest review.

 Rating System: Profanity, Sexuality and Violence